Integrated Studies of Disease (6517.6)

 To achieve a passing grade or higher in this unit, students must attempt all assessment items and gain an overall mark of 50% or above.

-In the event a student misses one or more of the online quizzes due to illness or other exceptional circumstances (refer to eligibility criteria on the form), they must email the unit convener, along with appropriate documentation (original or certified copy), within 3 working days of the quiz deadline.
-If their request is approved students will be allowed to attempt the quiz by a later date.
-Students who do not contact the convener within this timeframe wil receive zero for the quiz.
+In the event a student misses one or more of the online quizzes due to illness or other exceptional circumstances, they must email the team at ISD@canberra.edu.au, along with appropriate documentation (original or certified copy), within 3 working days of the quiz deadline.
+Students who do not contact the team within this timeframe wil receive zero for the quiz.
+If the request is approved, students will be allowed to attempt the quiz at a later date.

-The contact hours for each student in this unit consist of 16 hours of lectures (8 x 2 hrs), 15 hours of tutorials (7 x 2 hrs and 1 x 1 hr) and participation (as presenter and then audience) in a 3 hr final presentation in the examination week.
-The remaining 114 hours of workload should be distributed across the various assessment tasks and contribution to seminar discussions.
+The contact hours for each student in this unit consist of 18 hours of lectures (9 x 2 hrs), 18 hours of tutorials (9 x 2 hrs) and participation (as presenter and then audience) in one 2 hr final presentation session in either weeks 12, 13 or 14.
+The remaining 112 hours of workload should be distributed across the various assessment tasks and contribution to seminar discussions.

 This unit contains participatory elements which are vital to the learning outcomes of this unit.
-It is compulsory for students to attend all tutorials and it is expected that students will attend the virtual seminars 1-7.
+It is compulsory for students to attend all tutorials and it is expected that students will attend the seminars 1-8.

-If unable to attend tutorials, students should provide the Unit Convener with a medical certificate within 3 working days.
+If unable to attend tutorials, students should email a medical certificate within 3 working days to ISD@canberra.edu.au

 Announcements made in timetabled sessions are deemed to be made to the whole group.